Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.

 - Heat the oil in a large pan and add the chopped onion.
 Cook on a low to medium heat for 10 minutes until soft and transculent, then add the crushed garlic, diced red pepper, all the spices including the black pepper and the tomato puree.

-- Cook for another few minutes to release the flavours, then turn up the heat and add the minced beef, breaking it up with a fork as it browns.
+- Cook for another few minutes to release the flavours, then turn up the heat and add the minced beef and the stock cube, breaking the mince up with a fork as it browns.

 - When the mince has browned, add the chopped tomatoes, tomato ketchup, cocoa powder, Worcestershire sauce, the chipotle chillies if using, the kidney beans, Tabasco sauce if using and the salt.

 - Half fill one of the empty can of chopped tomatoes with water and pour it into the pan.
-Turn the heat right down to low, cover and gently simmer for 2-3 hours (the longer the better), stirring occasionally.
+Turn the heat right down to low, cover with a lid and very gently simmer for 2-3 hours (the longer the better), stirring occasionally.

 Notes

-This chilli is definitely worth making in advance - it tastes even better after a day's resting in the fridge.
+This chilli is definitely worth making in advance - it tastes even better after a day or two in the fridge.

 Not a fan of minced beef?
 Use stewing steak instead!